categories

 While the debate remains on whether you should use AI for editing images, I beg to differ.
 AI was designed to make human life easier, not to replace them.
 And if you are not leveraging AI to make your post-production workflow easier, you are missing out.

-Aftershoot AI styles are designed for photographers like you to streamline your photography workflow.
-AI styles are pre-built AI profiles that harness the power of AI to edit images individually.
-Unlike presets, AI styles adapt the editing settings of each photo and dynamically adjust the image based on the lighting, exposure, and white balance.
+Aftershoot AI styles are designed for photographers like you who are looking to find their own unique editing style.
+AI styles are pre-built AI presets that harness the power of AI to edit images individually.
+Unlike Lightroom presets, AI styles adapt the editing settings of each photo and dynamically adjust the image based on the lighting, exposure, and white balance.
+You can start with editing with AI styles and tweaking it further on Lightroom to achieve the editing style you want.
+There are 30+ AI Styles on the Aftershoot Marketplace.

 I mean that’s how I would like AI to work for me.
 If you don’t want to use pre-built AI styles, you can build your own AI profile by training the algorithm based on your editing style.
 It will allow you to automate your editing process without compromising your unique vision and creativity.